johncai117/johncai117.github.io/content/featured/DAMSL/index.md

 showInProjects: true
 ---

-Paper accepted to CVPR 2021 Learning from Limited and Imperfect Data (L2ID) Workshop.
+Paper presented at CVPR 2021 Learning from Limited and Imperfect Data (L2ID) Workshop.

 Proposed a novel way to combine score predictions on the support set from fine-tuned feature encoder by constructing an embedding space using a graph neural network.
-Demonstrated effectiveness of solution over state-of-the-art methods, and the versatility of the solution in merging fine-tuning with metric learning.
+Demonstrated effectiveness of solution over state-of-the-art methods, and the versatility of the solution.